-Your risk of gestational diabetes goes up if you are over 25, overweight, have had gestational diabetes or a very large baby in the past, or if someone in your family has diabetes.
+Your risk of gestational diabetes goes up if you are over 25, are pregnant with multiples, are overweight, have had gestational diabetes or a very large baby in the past, or if someone in your family has diabetes.

 Depression: Between 14% and 23% of women get depressed during pregnancy.
 If you've been depressed before, your odds of getting depressed during pregnancy are higher.